Offered The Job? Here’s How to Properly Respond to a Job Offer By Email

 Time to celebrate!
-Your long road of applications, resume submissions, and interviews have finally led to a job offer.
+Your long road of applications, resume submissions, and interviews have finally led to a job offer by email.
 However, your role as a candidate isn’t over yet.
-You still have one more step: sending the email responding to the offer.
+You still have one more step: sending the accepting job offer email.

-Just getting to this point is a major accomplishment.
+Just getting to this point of being offered a job is a major accomplishment.
 The average job posting garners 250 resumes.
 From these, a handful of people will get to the interview stage and only one person will score an offer.

 That said, you still have a decision to make.
 Do you want the job?
 You’ll have to weigh your options.